Bobby Hooper (basketball)

-Bobby Joe Hooper (born December 22, 1946) is a retired professional basketball point guard who spent one season in the American Basketball Association (ABA) as a member of the Indiana Pacers.
+Bobby Joe Hooper (December 22, 1946 – May 9, 2024) was an American professional basketball player who spent one season in the American Basketball Association (ABA) as a member of the Indiana Pacers.
 He was drafted out of University of Dayton by the New York Knicks in the eighth round of the 1968 NBA draft, but did not play for them.

 High school

 Hooper graduated from Simon Kenton High School in Lees Creek, Ohio.

 University of Dayton

-Hooper was a three-year letter-winner and starter at Dayton.
+Hooper was a three-year letter-winner and starter for the Dayton Flyers.